UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_3_Navigation/basic_navigation_1.md

 * `YearEditPage` (title: Year Edit)
 * `NameEditAbout` (title: Name Edit)

-> Each of these views is contained in another page of type `NavigationPage`.
+> Each of these views is **contained** in another page of type `NavigationPage`.

-The `NavigationPage` is assigned as the application's `MainPage` property. and is responsible for the following:
+The `NavigationPage` is assigned as the application's `MainPage` property and is responsible for the following:

+* Maintaining a 'stack' (last-in-first-out list) of pages
-* Displaying the title bar
+* Displaying the title bar and back button
 * Displaying the currently visible page on the top of the stack in the content area below the title
-* Maintaining a 'stack' (last-in-first-out list) of pages
 * Animating pages and title bars on and off the screen

 If we have navigated to the last of the three content pages, you might visualize this as follows:

 ![Basic Navigation](img/basic_navigation_stack.png)

+> A *stack* is a well known data structure.
+If you are unfamiliar with the term, you might want to [read up on this](https://en.wikibooks.org/wiki/Data_Structures/Stacks_and_Queues).

-The title bar shows the title of each page and a back button.
+The title bar shows the title of the currently visible page and a back button (unless it's the first page).
 Pages are resized and drawn in the space below.

 Let's see how this is done